Automated liver tissues delineation techniques: A systematic survey on machine learning current trends and future orientations: Critical Discussions

 After liver resection, the surgeons/interventional radiologists are always concerned about keeping the maximum liver mass, expecting that the lost liver mass would naturally recover \cite{fausto2000liver}.
-However, the liver's shape is not necessarily maintained in this growth, making it irregular in the eyes of ML algorithms, because when they are trained, they are not subjected to these unfamiliar cases, rendering these algorithms helpless in these types of situations.
-Thus, it is out of necessity to provide a postoperative/follow-up dataset to train the algorithms over, to ensure that such techniques work in the best way possible, regardless of the liver shape being delineated.
-Moreover, if both the pre-operative and post-operative volumes of the same patient are available, it is possible to find a mapping transformation that allows the creation of synthetic patient volumes to increase the post-operative dataset size, hence, training networks that are more robust.
+However, the liver's shape is not necessarily maintained in this growth, making it irregular in the eyes of ML algorithms.
+When trained, they are not subjected to these unfamiliar cases, rendering these algorithms helpless in these types of situations.
+Thus, it is out of necessity to provide a postoperative/follow-up dataset to train the algorithms to ensure that such techniques work in the best way possible, regardless of the liver shape being delineated.
+Moreover, if both the pre-operative and post-operative volumes of the same patient are available, it is possible to find a mapping transformation that allows the creation of synthetic patient volumes to increase the post-operative dataset size, hence, more robust training networks.